numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 stability.

 ##### SolverError
 This is a structure that holds user-controlled parameters for a progress estimation technique.
 For basic techniques like the residual where no user-controlled parameters are required this will simply be an empty structure.
 We have included an example of a `SolverError` structure for the residual computations.
+It is important to note that constructors for these techniques should have keyword inputs with predefined defaults.
 ```
 struct FullResidual <: SolverError